imrekoszo/polylith-kaocha/readme.md

 ## Usage

 For deps coordinates, see the [Releases](https://github.com/imrekoszo/polylith-kaocha/releases) page.
-This section assumes that at least `v0.2.22-SNAPSHOT (345af4992b5ec97b712cd5b1a2a06f731cdfd61d)` of the poly tool is used.
+The current minimum version of the poly tool required by polylith-kaocha is `v0.2.22-SNAPSHOT (345af4992b5ec97b712cd5b1a2a06f731cdfd61d)`.
 To set polylith-kaocha up with an older version of the poly tool, please see the docs at `v0.8.3` or `v0.8.4` of polylith-kaocha.

 ### 1. Add dep to :poly alias

-Add the above to the `:poly` alias of the root `deps.edn` in your Polylith workspace, along with a reference to a version of `polylith/clj-poly` which includes [pluggable test runner support](https://github.com/polyfy/polylith/pull/196):
+Add the following to the `:poly` alias of the root `deps.edn` in your Polylith workspace, along with a reference to a version of `polylith/clj-poly` which includes [pluggable test runner support](https://github.com/polyfy/polylith/pull/196):